Co-Principal – BEducation, Dip Teaching

 Kia Orana Koutou Katoa, My name is Reitumanava Tupaea.
 I am half Tahitian and half Cook Island, born in Tokoroa and brought up in Sutton Park, Mangere East.
 I have been married since 1979 to Kawiti Abraham Tupaea (Tainui) and have 3 daughters Jamie, Merehira and Ngati Pikiao.
 I have been teaching for over 20 years, mainly ESOL and Special Needs.
 I started from Primary School to High School and am now at Pacific Advance Senior School in Otahuhu.
 What a true blessing it has been since I started here in September 2015.
 We Give God all the Glory for the miracles and blessings that are all around us here at P.A.S.S.

 Talofa lava, My name is Ben Saipele.
 Born and raised in South Auckland, I am Samoan and the youngest of 5.
 My parents come from the beautiful villages of Nofoali’i and Falefa.
-I am married to my beautiful wife Talai and we have an inquisitive and playful baby girl named Faysia.
+I am married to my beautiful wife Talai and we have 2 inquisitive and playful baby girls.
 I am passionate about teaching young Pasifika students.
 I enjoy the different learning structure that PASS offers such as our praise and worship times where we put God first and having physical training as part of our daily programme.

 Talofa lava!
 O lo’u igoa o Faasautele Dinah Iusitini.
 O nuu o ou matua o Lalomanu ma Neiafu.
 Na o mai i Niusila ile 1962 aua se lumanai manuia.
 We lived and grew up in Westmere, Auckland with mum and dad, my brother and sister as well as our many aunties and uncles since the 70’s.
 I am married and we have been blessed with two beautiful girls and a boy.
 Our son is in Year 12 and attends PASS.
 I have a Graduate Certificate in Special Education in Hearing (University of Newcastle), Bachelor of Education and Diploma of Teaching.
 (University of Auckland and Auckland College of Education).
 I have taught in both New Zealand and Samoa.
 We returned to New Zealand in June after living in Samoa for the past ten years.
 Whilst in Samoa I taught in a number of schools as well as working in collaboration with the Ministry of Education and over 100 government secondary and primary schools supporting principals, teachers and student in inclusive education, literacy and numeracy.
 My last job before coming to PASS was with Peace Corps Samoa which celebrated 50 years of service in Samoa last month!
 My life mission is in line with the vision at PASS.
 I am humbled to serve with our PASS family to make a positive difference in the lives of our wonderful young people learning and growing together to become the best they can be and fulfil their God given purpose!